CasualsNUSCAS/SessionDocumentations/DocumentationTemplate.md

 Typical Documentation Worflow
 ---

+> [!Note]
-Note: Please delete this line before saving.
-Please do not write on this exact file but make a copy before saving.
+> Please do not write on this exact file but make a copy before editing.
+In the copy, please delete this line before saving.

 Date: